ChainSafe/lodestar/docs/usage/beacon-management.md

+# Beacon Management

+The following instructions are required to setup and run a Lodestar beacon node.

+[TOC]

-# Connect to Mainnet or a Public Testnet
+## Connect to Mainnet or a Public Testnet

 Running a Lodestar node on mainnet or a testnet only requires basic familiarity with the terminal.

-Make sure lodestar is installed in your local environment, following the [install guide](../../installation/).
+Make sure Lodestar is installed in your local environment, following the chosen install method.
 The following command should return a non error message.

 ```bash
 ./lodestar --help